Statement of Intent

 Year 4 went on a trip to St George’s and built upon their knowledge of sound.
 They saw just how thin the ear drum is and discovered that there are sounds children can hear that adults can’t!

-Year 6 had a visit from Clifton High School and enjoyed a brilliant afternoon investigating chemicals.
+Year 6 had a visit from one of our local secondary schools and enjoyed a brilliant afternoon investigating chemicals.
 They carried out a practical and discovered that chemicals can combine to produce some really interesting colours.